The Way He Looks: Plot

 Leonardo, a blind high school student struggling with independence, and his best friend, Giovana, are discussing how they have yet to kiss anyone.
-Leonardo is especially distressed because he doesn't believe anyone wants to kiss him.
+Leonardo is especially distressed because he does not believe anyone wants to kiss him.
 Giovana regularly walks Leonardo home despite living in the opposite direction.
 At home, Leonardo's mother worries over leaving him home alone.
 Leonardo insists he will be fine, and his mother agrees under certain terms.

-At school, classmate, Fabio, bullies Leonardo for the sound of his typewriter.
+At school, a classmate, Fabio, bullies Leonardo for the sound of his typewriter.
 A new student, named Gabriel, arrives and takes the empty seat behind Leonardo.
 Giovana expresses romantic interest in Gabriel, but classmate Karina begins to pursue him.
 Leonardo and Giovana become friendlier with Gabriel and he joins the pair on their walks home.
 One day, Leonardo walks home from school alone and Fabio and his friends taunt Leo, causing him to trip and fall.
 When he arrives home late to his worried parents, he expresses his annoyance over their overprotective nature.

 Later on, Leonardo expresses to Giovana his interest in studying abroad as a way to leave his overbearing home life, but admits that he has not told his parents about his plans.

 At school, Leonardo and Gabriel pair up for a project.
 The two go for lunch and then a movie.
-Working on the project a few days later, Leonardo attempts to teach Gabriel braille, but he finds it impossible, Leonardo remarks that him riding a bike is impossible.
+Working on the project a few days later, Leonardo attempts to teach Gabriel braille, but he finds it impossible; Leonardo remarks that for him, riding a bike is impossible.
 The boys sneak out one night to watch a lunar eclipse.
 On the way home, Gabriel realizes he left his sweatshirt at Leonardo's house and asks him to bring it the next day.
 Later that night, Leonardo goes to bed with Gabriel's sweatshirt on and masturbates.

 The exchange agency calls Leonardo about an American agency that specializes in blind students.
 The project results in Gabriel replacing Giovana as Leonardo's guide home, and she gets angry when they walk home without her one day.
 They wait for her the following day, but she ignores them.

 Leonardo finally confides his interest in going abroad to his parents and they outright disapprove.
 His father later addresses it privately with Leonardo, understanding Leonardo's interest, but is still not comfortable with it.